spayyavula/optionsworld0.2/README.md

 # Paper Trading Platform with Options Trading

-A comprehensive paper trading platform built with React, TypeScript, and Vite, featuring both stock and options trading simulation with Polygon.io integration.
+A comprehensive paper trading platform built with React, TypeScript, and Vite, featuring both stock and options trading simulation with Polygon.io integration and Supabase for data persistence.

 ## 🚀 Features